 - Leishmaniasis, a parasitic disease that occurs in tropical and subtropical countries worldwide, is acquired through the bite of infected sand flies.

-- Risk is generally low but increased for travelers who engage in extensive outdoor activities in affected areas.
+- Risk is generally low but increases for travelers who engage in extensive outdoor activities in affected areas.

 - Consequences of infection include disfiguring scars and, uncommonly, a late relapse with destruction of the nose and face occurs.
 The clinical form with fever may result in death.